 Like the classic folktale, our premise is absurd: A con game to make for the Emperor a fabulous new outfit "that only fools can't see."
-To help suspend disbelief, this musical remake is outlandish in all ways: costume, makeup, acting style, and plot twists -- which allows us to satirize society with no specific, identifiable target.
+To help suspend disbelief, this musical remake is outlandish in all ways: costume, makeup, acting style, and plot twists -- which allows us to satirize modern society with no specific, identifiable target.

 The classic folktale gets newly outfitted with:

 Mundo the Fool, who throws insults and jabs at all the fashion-conscious Courtiers.
 He personifies what they all most dread, to be seen as a fool.
 Yet Mundo speaks the truth – "There's nothing there but empty air" – to which the Courtiers respond "Fool!
 Fool!
 Fool!" and gush praise for something none of them can actually see.

 The Imperial Courtiers (the chorus) who gossip, strut, and preen in gaudy, faux-high-fashion costumes.
 They move, speak, and sing in tight synchrony, displaying the conformity that dominates in this empire.

 The beautiful Princess Eldora, the Emperor's favorite daughter, who Mundo decides to seduce in revenge.
 But how?
 Declare True Love for her and fake it.

 Other characters: The sad emperor; the insulted empress; the pompous prime minister; his dominating wife; the high-fashion traveling designer with a con game; the ve-e-e-ery slo-o-o-ow professor; the emperor's squeaky bastard daughter.
 They dominate, submit, lament, boast, conspire, revolt – and fall in love on a whim.

 Nothingness is everywhere.
 No topic or thought, not even "The Plan," has any substance to it.